Eddy-Emmanuel/Naija-Agro-Chat/README.md

 - **Speech‑to‑Text (STT)** for capturing user queries verbally.
 - **Text Generation** using an LLM to answer agricultural questions (passes the current date so the model can reason about time-sensitive items).
-- **Direct-answer optimization**: the system first attempts to answer questions without calling retrieval or web tools when it can.
-- **Retrieval Pipeline** that searches a FAISS index built from domain knowledge.
+- **Agentic reasoning (tools + retrieval)**: an optional LangChain agent decides whether to answer directly or call tools like the knowledge base (FAISS) and a web search.
+- **Conversation memory**: chat history is stored in the session and included in prompts for better follow‑ups.
+- **Multilingual support**: detects query language, translates non‑English queries for retrieval, and keeps answers in the user’s language.
-- **Safety checks and moderation** to filter inappropriate inputs.
+- **Safety checks and moderation** to filter inappropriate or unsafe inputs.
 - **Text‑to‑Speech (TTS)** to read responses aloud.
 - **Streamlit UI** for web‑based interaction.